Ansh-Kushwaha/IV-SEM-Repo/README.md

 ### Programs :
 1. Write a program to add two 8 bit numbers.
 2. Write a program to store any two numbers and exchange without using third party and print.
+3. Write a program to multiply two 8 bit numbers.
 ***

 # OS Lab :